Building Description

 Businesses that once called this building home include Krambo grocery store, Goeb’s Finer Bakeries, Allen D. Everitt Knitting Co., National Hardware, Empire Television & Appliance Store, Big Bend Self Service Shoe Store, Wedding & Banquet Services, P M Upholstery Fabric & Supplies, SER Jobs for Progress, UMOS (United Migrant Opportunity Services), and more.
 In the early 1980s, the top floor was home to a punk rock night club called Top of the Hills where the Dead Kennedys once performed before 500 people.
-Today, the library serves one of the youngest and most diverse neighborhoods in the city and plays a vital role in Milwaukee’s Latino community, including offering bilingual programs, an extensive Spanish reading collection, artist events, and even a wrestling match!
+Today, the library serves one of the youngest and most diverse neighborhoods in the city and plays a vital role in Milwaukee’s Latinx community, including offering bilingual programs, an extensive Spanish reading collection, author and artist events, and even a wrestling match!

 Address